Business

 The Uruguayan government has established 12 free trade zones across the country with no VAT, transportation, or income taxes to incentivize the continued growth of its outsourcing industry.
 The zones were created to help turn Uruguay into an outsourcing hub since the FTAs allow for free circulation of foreign currency.

-Uruguay has come to be recognized for its high-quality software testing education programs, through the Centro de Ensayos de Software and non-profit Proyecto Nahual, both of which have turned the small country into Quality Assurance hub.
+Uruguay has come to be recognized for its high-quality software testing education programs, through the Centro de Ensayos de Software and non-profit Proyecto Nahual, both of which have turned the small country into a Quality Assurance hub.
 Uruguay also hosts the region’s largest testing conference, TestingUY.

 Mexico graduates more engineers per capita than the United States